LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Introduction

-Extensive experiments demonstrate the effectiveness of LaV-CoT.
-A 3B-parameter model (Qwen2.5vl-3b) trained under our framework achieves up to \(\sim\)9.5\% higher accuracy than open-source baselines of similar size, and even surpasses models with 2$\times$ larger scales by \(\sim\)2.6\%.
-Furthermore, LaV-CoT outperforms advanced proprietary systems such as GPT-4o and Gemini-2.5-flash, and shows strong performance on real-world datasets, highlighting its potential for industrial deployment.
+Extensive experiments demonstrate that a 3B-parameter model (Qwen2.5-VL-3B) trained under our framework outperforms comparable open-source baselines and advanced proprietary ones in multilingual visual reasoning.
+A further online A/B testing shows improvements in both answer acceptance rate and user satisfaction.

-\textbf{Our main contributions are as follows:} \begin{itemize} \item We propose LaV-CoT, the first framework to unify language-aware visual CoT reasoning with multi-aspect reward optimization for multilingual multimodal tasks. \item We design an automatic data curation method that produces scalable, high-quality multilingual CoT annotations through iterative generation, correction, and refinement. \item We develop a language-aware GRPO algorithm with verifiable multi-aspect rewards, enhancing reasoning robustness and cross-modal alignment. \item We validate our framework through extensive experiments on public benchmarks and further reinforce its effectiveness via a online A/B test, demonstrating state-of-the-art multilingual multimodal reasoning performance. \end{itemize}
+\textbf{Our main contributions are as follows:} \begin{itemize} \item We propose LaV-CoT, the first framework to unify language-aware visual CoT reasoning with multi-aspect reward optimization for multilingual text-centric VQA tasks. \item We design an automatic data curation method that produces scalable, high-quality multilingual CoT annotations through iterative generation, correction, and refinement. \item We design a language-aware GRPO algorithm with verifiable multi-aspect rewards, enhancing reasoning robustness and cross-modal alignment. \item We validate our framework on public benchmarks and through an online A/B test, highlighting both state-of-the-art multilingual multimodal reasoning performance and its effectiveness in real-world deployment. \end{itemize}